jkiyabu/question-answer/README.md

   * Create component to add answers to a questions dynamic route

 # UX/UI
-  * Include and modify bootstrap/materialize/Sass etc.
+  * Include and modify bootstrap.
   * Develop custom style

 # Polish